Origin of bells

 By the PACCARD Bell Museum

 Bells have been existing for thousands of years.
 Chinese were casting bells 2000 years before Christ.
 Egyptians and Phoenicians made and used numerous small bells.
-Bells were used in Greece and Italy as well for a number of occasions: on market-places, during entertainments, to advise that public bath were opened, to name but a few of their use on a daily basis.
+Bells were used in Greece and in Italy as well for a number of occasions: on market-places, during entertainments, to advise that public bath were opened, to name but a few of their use on daily basis.

 Differently sized and shaped, bells are to be found in every continent among the greatest civilizations.
 In the oldest book of the world, the Bible, reference is made to “small golden bells” spread all over Priest Aaron dress (Exodus, chp 28, v33 to 35): “Bells ringing shall be heard when Aaron will enter the Sanctuary and face the Lord…”